Come Together – A Creative Community

-Building on the success of 2019s project, The Lost Letters, we are forming a new creative community of people who are interested in working together using music, words, movement and theatre to make new connections across generations, share ideas and experiences and tell the stories of what is important to them.
-We will meet regularly – initially online (and in person when this is possible again), working with a team of experienced leaders, and with visiting guest artists from across Saffron Hall’s programme.
+We are forming a creative community of people who are interested in working together using music, words, movement and theatre to make new connections across generations, share ideas and experiences and tell the stories of what is important to them.
+We meet regularly online (and in person when this is possible again), and work with a team of experienced leaders, and with visiting guest artists from across Saffron Hall’s programme.

 Come Together is A Saffron Hall project, co-produced with Orchestras Live, with support from Essex County Council and Arts Council England.
 Also supported by Uttlesford District Council.
 In Partnership with Britten Sinfonia.